sensu/sensu-go-workshop/lessons/operator/03/README.md

    > **NOTE:** On Unix-like systems `/usr/local/bin` is the [standard location for binaries shared between multiple users][fhs_usr_local_docs].
    > On macOS, the default permissions for `/usr/local/bin` require the used of `sudo`.
    > However, any location that is on your `$PATH` will work (i.e. `~/bin`).
-   > On Windows systems we create a new location specificly for Sensu, then add it to the path.
+   > On Windows systems we create a new location specifically for Sensu, then add it to the path.

 ## Configuration Options